wp-plugins/wp-spamshield/readme.txt

 16. Works in WordPress Multisite as well.
 (See the related [FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_3) for details.)
 17. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 Also adds a link in the comment notification emails that will let you blacklist a commenter's IP with one click.
 18. No cost, no hidden fees. **Free** for **both Commercial and Personal** use.
+19. This plugin is legal to use in Germany and the EU, and does not violate European privacy laws.
+It does not use any type of cloud-based service, data is not transmitted from your server to any other server, and all anti-spam processing happens directly on your website's server.
-19. A truly plug and play replacement and upgrade for WP-SpamFree.
+20. A truly plug and play replacement and upgrade for WP-SpamFree.
 (A far more advanced fork of WP-SpamFree with dramatically improved page load speed, security, and spam blocking power, by its original author.)
 It will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.

 = How It Works =
 Most of the spam hitting your blog originates from bots.
 Few bots can process JavaScript (JS).
 Few bots can process cookies.
 Fewer still, can handle both, especially if you use some clever combinations.
 In a nutshell, this plugin uses a dynamic combo of JavaScript and cookies to weed out the humans from spambots, preventing 99.99%+ of automated spam from ever getting to your site.
 Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconveniences.
 There may be a few users (less than 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to simply turn those back on to post their comment.
 Overall, the few might be inconvenienced because they have JS and cookies turned off will be far fewer than the 100% who would be annoyed by CAPTCHA's, challenge questions, and other validation methods.